metalman3797/Cura-Dremel-Printer-Plugin/README.md

     2. Click the Install new plugin button on the screen that pops up:
     ![Install new plugin](/docs/install_new_plugin.png)

-    3. Navigate to the folder where you extracted the release, (if you cloned the git repository, this is under Cura-Dremel-3D20-Plugin/plugins) and select the Dremel3D20.umplugin
+    3. Navigate to the folder where you extracted the release, (if you cloned the git repository, this is under Cura-Dremel-3D20-Plugin/plugins) and select the Dremel3D20.curaplugin

     ![Install new plugin](/docs/curaplugins.png)

     4. A message window will appear telling you to restart cura.
-Before restarting select the "Install new Plugin" button again and select the DremelGCodeWriter.umplugin file as well.
     ![Install new plugin](/docs/restart.png)

     5. Close the Cura application